tasket/wyng-backup/README.md

 If this results in undesired selections with `--session` ranges, its possible to nail down the precisely desired range by observing the output of `list volumename` and using exact date-times from the listing.

+* Wyng locally stores information about backups in two ways:  Snapshots alongside your local source volumes, and metadata under _/var/lib/wyng_.
+In general, it is safe to _delete_ Wyng snapshots without risking the integrity of backups (although `send` will become slower).
+However as with all CoW snapshot based backup tools, you should never attempt to directly mount, alter or otherwise utilize a Wyng snapshot, as this could (very likely) result in future backup sessions being corrupt (this is why Wyng snapshots are stored as read-only).
+If you think you have somehow altered a Wyng snapshot, you should consider it corrupt and immediately delete it before the next `send`.
+If you're in a pinch and need to use the data in a Wyng snapshot, you should first make your own copy or snapshot of the Wyng snapshot using `cp --reflink` or `lvcreate -s` and use that instead.

+* Metadata cached under _/var/lib/wyng_ may also be manually deleted.
+However, the _archive.\*_ root files in each 'a_*' directory are part of Wyng's defense against rollback attacks, so if you feel the need to manually reclaim space used in this dir then consider leaving the _archive.\*_ files in place.

 ### Testing